kubernetes/website/docs/tasks/configure-pod-container/assign-memory-resource.md

 To specify a memory request for a Container, include the `resources:requests` field in the Container's resource manifest.
 To specify a memory limit, include `resources:limits`.

 In this exercise, you create a Pod that has one Container.
-The container has a memory request of 100 MiB and a memory limit of 200 MiB.
+The Container has a memory request of 100 MiB and a memory limit of 200 MiB.
 Here's the configuration file for the Pod: